-She is a qualified teacher and previously held the position of Project Manager – National Indigenous Employment Program with AFL Sportsready and was the inaugural Director of the Korin Gamadji Institute, which is based at the Richmond Football Club.
-Belinda is currently the CEO of Culture is Life whose campaign is directing funds that support community driven initiatives that are successfully tackling Indigenous suicide.
+She is a qualified teacher and previously held the position of Project Manager – National Indigenous Employment Program with AFL SportsReady, was the inaugural Director of the Korin Gamadji Institute and the first female executive at Richmond Football Club and Aboriginal executive in the AFL.

-In 2013, Belinda was named Football Woman of the Year and noted in Melbourne’s Top 100.
+In 2012, Belinda was named Football Woman of the Year and noted in Melbourne’s Top 100.
 She is a committed supporter of young people, community and leadership development, and has a passion for sport.